 During five years of fundraising and construction the Center continued to conduct nonviolence education and training programs, and welcome community groups to use and rent the new facilities.
 Staff member Irene Juarez O’Connell led cooperative painting of Dr. Martin Luther King, displayed on the stage of Scott Kennedy Hall.
 In 2017 family and friends of John McDaniel Keith donated the John Keith Solar System to make RCNV carbon neutral.

 In 2011, When RCNV moved to 612 Ocean Street in Santa Cruz, it invited the NAACP Santa Cruz County Branch to conduct its annual Gospel Night in Scott Kennedy Hall.
-Soon the NAACP and RCNV collaborated in Martin Luther King Youth Day Celebrations in the RCNV parking lot–and inside one year when it rained.
-RCNV participated in the NAACP in Dr. Martin Luther King marches for justice since they began in 2016.
+Soon the NAACP and RCNV collaborated in the Dr. Martin Luther King, Jr. Youth Day Celebrations in the RCNV parking lot–and inside one year when it rained.
+RCNV participated in the NAACP in Dr. Martin Luther King marches for the dream since they began in 2016.